ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 Version 1.3 adds basic support for cart contents information in the data object.

+= Can I add to the data layer dynamically using PHP code? =

+This can be achieved calling the 'tealium_addToDataObject' action from your themes functions.php file or a separate plugin.

+For more information see the [action examples on GitHub](https://github.com/ianhampton/Tealium-Wordpress-Plugin#action-examples).

+= Can I automatically switch between Tealium environments on my dev/live website? =

+This can be achieved by conditionally modifying the Tealium tag code by calling the 'tealium_tagCode' action from your themes functions.php file or a separate plugin.

+For more information see the [action examples on GitHub](https://github.com/ianhampton/Tealium-Wordpress-Plugin#action-examples).

 == Screenshots ==

 1. The Tealium plugin allows your Tealium tag to be added straight to your site from your Wordpress dashboard.